-600km Nautical Miles west of Dakar in Western Africa lies the island group of Cabo Verde, a small Republic in the Atlantic Ocean.
+600km Nautical Miles west of Dakar in Western Africa lies an island group where Foiling Cabo Verde was shot, a small Republic in the Atlantic Ocean.
 The locals speak Portuguese, and with several of the islands boasting impressive international airports (Boa Vista and São Vicente) there are two groups of tourists coming to the Republic.
 First, there is the all-inclusive crowd, sporting wristbands and perfectly happy within the confines of their resort.
 Second, there are the watermen looking for foiling, surfing and windsurfing, checking conditions until everything aligns after which they book a ticket and fly in from mainland Europe.

 Once you arrive on any of the islands, there are countless spots to choose from, whether you want high winds and open ocean or reef breaks and monstrous waves.
 Franz Orsi (Instagram) traveled there with his family for some foiling in perfect conditions: